saippuakauppias/pyvka/README.rst

 Example Of Usage
 ----------------

-You should be add `standalone-application <http://vk.com/editapp?act=create>`_, and copy this app ID.
+You should be create `standalone-application <http://vk.com/editapp?act=create>`_, and copy this app ID.

 Now, you can use it::